the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 The "it"-block describes one test case.
 It comes with a test description, and when you test it, it can either succeed or fail.
 Furthermore, you could wrap it into a "describe"-block that defines your test suite.
 A test suite could include a bunch of the "it"-blocks for one specific component.
 You will see "describe"-blocks later.
 Both blocks are used to separate and organize your test cases.

 Note that the `it` function is acknowledged in the JavaScript community as the function where you run a single test.
-However, while it is often found as an alias `test` function in Jest.
+However, in Jest it is often found as an alias `test` function.

 You can run the test cases using the interactive *create-react-app* test script on the command line.
 You will get the output for all test cases on your command line interface.